buckbaskin/animatlab/tuning/writeup.md

 6. (  8 mV, -20 mV) -> -3.8 mV actually 1 mV
 8. ( -8 mV,  20 mV) -> -3.8 mV actually 1 mV
 12. (  4 mV, -20 mV) -> -1.9 mV actually 0.5 mV

+#### Testing Notes (Iteration 3)

+As of this commit, the network works pretty well.
+There are some small overshoots in some cases, but in general I like how this network matches up.

 ### Parameter Adjustment Timing